 The penetrating cry of a baby can make a cat quite nervous, especially because it can resemble the screaming of aggressive cats among themselves.
 Play the sound of a crying baby (Youtube) very softly – so that the cat can hear it – when you are cuddling or playing with the cat.
 If it responds anxiously, try again with the volume a little lower.
 Reward it exuberantly if it stays calm.

 Probably your whole life will be shaken when the baby comes and, a lot will change in your daily schedule.
 Try to anticipate this and to implement possible changes earlier, such as a different feeding pattern.
 Although it seems more logical to let the cat ‘benefit’ from the undivided attention, it will make it more difficult for it when the baby arrives.

 However difficult it may be, have someone in the family regularly make time to cuddle or play with the cat once the baby arrives.
 The cat does not understand why everyone is so busy and no longer has time for it.

 Escape from gripping hands

-Even though your cat may not be impressed at all by the arrival of the baby, once the baby starts to crawl, he may think differently.
-Make sure the cat can retreat to a high place (climbing pole, boards etc) where the toddler cannot reach!
+Even though your cat may not be impressed at all in the arrival of the baby, once the baby starts to crawl, it may change its attitude.
+Make sure the cat can retreat to a high place (climbing pole, boards, etc.) where the toddler cannot reach it!

 The cat is not jealous of the baby

-If you sit quietly with the baby on your lap, then the chances are good that the cat will join you.
-Not because he is jealous, but probably because that is the only moment that you sit quietly and he also came onto your lap before the baby arrived.
-Have him come and browse the baby quietly, do not panic because of the cat’s proximity.
-Give the cat hugs if he stays calm, so it will also be a pleasant moment for him.
+If you sit quietly with the baby on your lap, then chances are good the cat will join you too.
+Not because it is jealous, but probably because that’s the only moment when you sit quietly, in addition to the fact that it used to sit on your lap before the baby arrived.
+Have it come and browse the baby quietly, do not panic because of the cat’s proximity.
+Give the cat hugs if it stays calm so that the moment will be pleasant for it too.
 Enjoy being together!